Lahasyakr/projectgroup8-cs615/README.md

 ## Build commands
 1. Download the entire code from the repo.
 2. Navigate into the project folder.
-3. Install required modeules using the command below.
+3. Install required modules using the command below.
 ```
 npm i
 ```